 Dillard's (DDS) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the department store operator had gained 31.66% over the past month.
-This has outpaced the Retail-Wholesale sector's gain of 3.15% and the S&P 500's gain of 5.66% in that time.
+Heading into today, shares of the department store operator had gained 45.71% over the past month, outpacing the Retail-Wholesale sector's gain of 6.5% and the S&P 500's gain of 7.03% in that time.

 Investors will be hoping for strength from DDS as it approaches its next earnings release.
-On that day, DDS is projected to report earnings of $1.93 per share, which would represent year-over-year growth of 29.53%.
+In that report, analysts expect DDS to post earnings of $1.93 per share.
+This would mark year-over-year growth of 29.53%.
 Our most recent consensus estimate is calling for quarterly revenue of $1.27 billion, up 23.62% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $21.37 per share and revenue of $6.03 billion, which would represent changes of +882.78% and +40.3%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $21.37 per share and revenue of $6.03 billion.
+These totals would mark changes of +882.78% and +40.3%, respectively, from last year.

 Any recent changes to analyst estimates for DDS should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-DDS currently has a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection remained stagnant.
+DDS is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, DDS currently has a Forward P/E ratio of 10.63.
-This represents a premium compared to its industry's average Forward P/E of 8.01.
+Valuation is also important, so investors should note that DDS has a Forward P/E ratio of 13.19 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 9.37.

 The Retail - Regional Department Stores industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 48, putting it in the top 19% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 47, which puts it in the top 19% of all 250+ industries.

 Click to get this free report